Solar in Austin, TX: 2026 Cost, Savings & Payback

 Solar Energy in Austin, Texas

 Austin, Texas receives an average of 5.7 peak sun hours per day, placing it among the best cities in the country for solar energy production.
-With electricity rates averaging 14.3¢ per kWh from Austin Energy, near the national average, solar provides competitive returns on investment.
+With electricity rates averaging 14.3¢ per kWh from Austin Energy, below the national average, but with rates rising 2-3% annually, the long-term savings are still meaningful.

 Austin has a solar penetration rate of 6.7% — showing growing adoption of residential solar, with significant room for expansion.
 The cost of living index of 95 (national average: 100) is near the national average.